z0rd0n88/ecel/README.md

 ## Installation
 To install ECEL, run `./install.sh`.
 A internet connection is required for installation.
-* In order for the ecel_parser and dss to work with the ECEL project the variables: ECEL_PARSER_ROOT and ECEL_DSS_ROOT need to be modified in the file ecel/definitions.py needs to be edited with the correct directories.
-This will allow ECEL to save the parsed results into mongoDB and also allow suggestions to be pulled from MonngoDB.
+* In order for ECEL to interface with the ECEL Model the variables: ECEL_PARSER_ROOT and ECEL_DSS_ROOT need to be modified in the file ecel/definitions.py with the correct directories of the ECEL Model project.
+This will allow ECEL to save the parsed results into mongoDB and also allow suggestions to be pulled from MongoDB.

 ## Execution
 Run `./ecel_gui` to execute ECEL.
 This will invoke the main GUI and a clickable status icon will appear in the task bar.